JFK (film): Critical reaction

-On review aggregator Rotten Tomatoes, JFK holds an approval rating of 85% based on 71 reviews and an average rating of 7.7/10.
+On review aggregator Rotten Tomatoes, JFK holds an approval rating of 85% based on 73 reviews and an average rating of 7.7/10.
 The site's critics consensus reads, "As history, Oliver Stone's JFK is dubious, but as filmmaking it's electric, cramming a ton of information and excitement into its three-hour runtime and making great use of its outstanding cast."
 On Metacritic, the film has a weighted average of 72 out of 100 based on 29 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Pre-release

 The film's production and release were subject to intense scrutiny and criticism.
 A few weeks after shooting had begun, on May 14, 1991, Jon Margolis wrote in the Chicago Tribune that JFK was "an insult to the intelligence".
-Five days later, The Washington Post ran a scathing article by national security correspondent George Lardner titled, "On the Set: Dallas in Wonderland" that used the first draft of the JFK screenplay to blast it for "the absurdities and palpable untruths in Garrison's book and Stone's rendition of it."
+Five days later, The Washington Post ran a scathing article by national security correspondent George Lardner titled, "On the Set: Dallas in Wonderland" that used one of the drafts of the JFK screenplay to blast it for "the absurdities and palpable untruths in Garrison's book and Stone's rendition of it."
 The article pointed out that Garrison lost his case against Clay Shaw and that he inflated his case by trying to use Shaw's homosexual relationships to prove guilt by association.
 Stone responded to Lardner's article by hiring a public relations firm that specialized in political issues.
 Anthony Lewis in The New York Times stated the film "tells us that our government cannot be trusted to give an honest account of a Presidential assassination."
 Washington Post columnist George Will called Stone "a man of technical skill, scant education and negligible conscience."

-Time ran its own critique of the film-in-progress on June 10, 1991, and alleged Stone was trying to suppress a rival JFK assassination film based on Don DeLillo's 1988 novel Libra.
+Time ran its own critique of the film-in-progress on June 10, 1991, and alleged that Stone was trying to suppress a rival JFK assassination film based on Don DeLillo's 1988 novel Libra.
 Stone rebutted these claims in a letter to the magazine.

-Stone split his time making the film, responding to criticism, and conducting a publicity campaign that saw him "omnipresent, from CBS Evening News, to Oprah."
+Stone split his time making the film, responding to criticism and conducting a publicity campaign that saw him "omnipresent from CBS Evening News to Oprah."
 The Lardner Post piece was reputed to have hit Stone the most because Lardner had a copy of the script.
-Stone recalls, "He had the first draft, and I went through probably six or seven drafts."
+Stone recalls, "He had the first draft and I went through probably six or seven drafts."